A2 (Elementary)Lesson 3: Reflexive Pronouns & Daily Routines

 nos = ourselves (nós)

-Daily routine verbs often reflexive: levantar-se, vestir-se
+Daily-routine verbs are often reflexive: levantar-se, vestir-se, deitar-se

 Sign up to save your progress, practice exercises and unlock all grammar content.